 The following AEDP Level descriptions apply to the vast majority of AEDP therapists.
 Exceptions are occasionally made for therapists with exceptional training experiences.

-Level 2 AEDP therapists have completed two major AEDP trainings, usually Immersion and either Essential Skills (ES1) – or a Supervision Option: Core Training Course (10 days or the equivalent), 30 hours Small Group Supervision or 20 hours Individual Supervision).
+Level 2 AEDP therapists have completed two major AEDP trainings, usually Immersion and either Essential Skills (ES1) or a Supervision Option: Core Training Course (10 days or the equivalent), 30 hours Small Group Supervision or 20 hours Individual Supervision.

 Level 3 AEDP therapists must have completed Immersion, and one Supervision Option: Core Training Course (10 days or the equivalent), 30 hours Small Group Supervision, or 20 hours Individual Supervision), PLUS any 2 of the following:

 – Essential Skills (ES1),